 Long time photographers with a collection of lenses and perhaps a fondness for manual focus will find the Sony A7 and A7R incredibly versatile cameras because you can use a variety of lenses including Leica M, Canon and Nikon full frame lenses with these two Sony cameras.
 There's a catch: you'll have to buy the proper adapter, and some work better than others.
 Metabones makes adapters with autofocus support for around $300 each.
 Sony sells the $200 LA-EA3 and $350 LA-EA4 adapters so you can use Sony A mounts lenses with the A7 and A7R (don't get the EA1/EA2, those are for the APS-C NEX cameras).
 Drawbacks?
 The adapters are expensive, somewhat bulky and they add weight--you bought the A7 because it was small and light, right?
 Add the wonderful but hefty and bulky (relative to Sony FE lenses) Canon 24-105mm f/4 lens and adapter, and you've got a lot hanging on your neck again.
 But for those with some classic glass, the A7 is a way to find an exciting new life for old and dear friends.

 Sony's initial selection of FE mount lenses (like E mount lenses but full frame, hence the "F" in front of the "E") remind me of the NEX story several years ago when there were few native lenses to choose from and some were oddball rather than staples.
-The kit lens is the only really affordable lens, and it's still expensive at $500.
-It offers a mediocre zoom range of 28-70mm (why not at least give us 24mm?) and a just average aperture of f/3.5-5.6.
+The kit lens is the only really affordable lens at $500.
+It offers 3x zoom range of 28-70mm and a just average aperture of f/3.5-5.6.
 The lens has optical image stabilization, internal focus and it doesn't trombone when zoomed.
-Our copy had the usual barrel distortion, unimpressive colors and decent sharpness at f/8 that we'd expect from the inexpensive kit zooms on a less expensive camera.
-It doesn't show the camera's capabilities well.
+Our copy had the usual barrel distortion, but pleasing colors and decent sharpness at f/8-- it's a surprisingly decent lens given the price, size and weight.
 The step-up is the $1,200 FE 24-70mm Zeiss T* with a constant f/4 aperture.
-That's a decent short zoom, with the usual price plumping we see with Zeiss lenses (but they are great glass).
-There's a recommended Zeiss FE 55mm f/1.8 for a scary $1,000, but it is extremely sharp and gets great colors.
+That's a nice short zoom, with the usual price plumping we see with Zeiss lenses (but they are great glass).
+There's a recommended Zeiss FE 55mm f/1.8 for a scary $1,000, but it is extremely sharp and gets great colors (this is one of the best lenses I've shot with on any camera).
 For street and landscape photographers, there's the Zeiss FE 35mm f.28 and lastly the $1,500 longer zoom 70-200mm f/4 with OSS.
 Note that the zoom lenses have OSS (particularly important for video) but the primes don't.

 Focus and Image Quality!